sontx/mcpadapt/README.md

 ## Usage

 ⚠️ **Security Warning**: When using MCP servers, especially over SSE (Server-Sent Events), be extremely cautious and only connect to trusted and verified servers.
-Some adapters use Python's `exec` function internally, which could potentially allow for remote code execution if connected to a malicious server.
 Always verify the source and security of any MCP server before connecting.

 ### Smolagents